-4.1 General Requirements
+3.1 General requirements

-The orbital lifetime of LEO-crossing mission-related objects shall be assessed using the processes specified in this document.
-Resulting orbit lifetime estimates can then be constrained to specified requirements using a combination of (1) initial orbit selection; (2) satellite vehicle design; (3) spacecraft launch and early orbit concepts of operation which minimize LEO-crossing objects; (4) satellite ballistic parameter modifications at EOL; and (5) satellite deorbit maneuvers.
+The orbital lifetime of LEO-crossing mission-related objects shall be estimated using the processes specified in this document.
+In addition to any user-imposed constraints, the post-mission portion of the resulting orbit lifetime estimate shall then be constrained to a maximum of 25 years per IADC recommendations using a combination of (1) initial orbit selection; (2) satellite vehicle design; (3) spacecraft launch and early orbit concepts of operation which minimize LEO-crossing objects; (4) satellite ballistic parameter modifications at EOL; and (5) satellite deorbit maneuvers.